EliottZemour/dis_project/README.md

 ### Formation

 * ***Obstacle***:
   The code for the formation in the obstacle world can be found at Initial_Material > controllers > leader and Initial_Material >  controllers > follower.
   To run this part, open the world file `obstacle_test.wbt`.
 Then select `formation_super.c` as controller in the supervisor node and  `leader.c` as controller for the epuck0.
-Followers that are the other epucks have the controller 'follower.c'.
+Followers that are the other epucks have the controller `follower.c`.
 The supervisor writes the metric for this part in the formation_metric.csv file.

-## Part III: Particle Swarm Optimization
+## Part III: Particle Swarm Optimization (PSO)

+The code for the PSO part can be found at PSO > controllers.
+It is divided in three files that communicate with each other.
+The `pso.c` file implements the main PSO loop (initialize swarm, move particles, evaluate, find best particle).
+The supervisor `pso_obstacle_super.c` repositions the particles at the initial position at each iteration, then send candidate solutions to robots (Reynolds rules weights & thresholds), and calculates fitness.
+The controller `pso_obstacle_controller.c` receives the Reynold weights from the supervisor, and run the controller with those weights.